filipmqv/bookmarks-saver/README.md

 ## Description

 This script downloads all bookmarked pages as PDFs and downloads videos from pages that are supported by `youtube-dl` tool (eg. Youtube, Vimeo, Facebook etc.) - to check full list of supported pages run `youtube-dl --list-extractors`.
+All content will be saved in directory `dist`.

-Any page or video that failed to be downloaded, will be listed in `errors-{timestamp}.json` file in `errors` directory after the script finishes.
-Newest file is also a list to skip those urls in future script executions.
+Any page or video that failed to be downloaded, will be listed in `errors-{timestamp}.json` file in `errors/page` or `errors/video` directories after the script finishes.
+Newest file is also used as a list to skip urls in future script executions.

 ## Install